shendayan/CTF-Writeups/[EN]PumpkinRaising.md

 ## Finding out the IP address

 The second part of the series is also aimed at beginners.
-And here, too, the IP is displayed when the VM starts.
+And here, the IP is displayed when the VM starts, too.

 So my target this time is IP 192.168.178.60.